skip navigation

 Program: Rowers participate in regattas and compete against other Varsity boats.

 The Varsity and Novice programs are both classified as competitive and participate in Regattas.
 For the summer programs, the grade eligibility is determined by the grade level the student will be entering in the fall.
-Note that 8th graders can select the Novice or JRow program based on whether they would like to participate in regattas AND coach approval/prior experience.
+Note that 8th graders can select the Novice Varsity or JV program based on whether they would like to participate in regattas AND coach approval/prior experience.

 WHY ROWING?